 Back in 2007 when I first visited Jaipur I was travelling during the monsoon season when there were few other tourists in India.
 After travelling on my own through Rajasthan for 3 weeks I was in desperate need to meet some other travellers.

 Although I am not a big fan of tours, they can be a great way to meet other people.
+Also, there were so many things to do in Jaipur, but it is a big city that overwhelmed me at first.
 Therefore I decided to book a citytour with the Rajasthan Tourist Office.
 I was looking forward to be able to talk english and exchange travelstories.

 The next day I entered the tour bus to discover that the bus was full with South Indian families.
 None of them speaking one word of english.
 I was the only foreigner and a woman alone so I was welcomed by a lot of staring and giggling.
 It felt very uncomfortable at first but throughout the day I witnessed how friendly and welcoming Indian people can be.

 During my second visit I had more time to explore this big city and its surroundings.
-After spending a full day wandering through the bazaar and visiting the city palace we hired a tuk tuk the next day to explore the surrounding hills.
-Below I will share my top 10 of things to see and do in Jaipur.
+Below I will share my top 10 of things to do in Jaipur.

 1. Amber fort

 The most beautiful fort I visited in Rajasthan is the Amber fort.
-The fort lies on top of a hill and the huge yellow fortifications look impressive from outside, but the real beauty lies within its walls.
+The fort lies on top of a hill and the huge yellow fortifications look impressive from the outside.
+However, the real beauty lies within its walls.
 The fort has different rooms and inner courtyards, all decorated with care.
 Look at the details, especially in the mirror palace, to find unexpected beauty.

 2. Watch the views from Nahargarh Fort

 Further up in the Aravalli hills you can find Nahargarh fort overlooking the city.
 The views are the main reason to visit this fort.
 The fort is not as impressive as Amber fort, but has a nice rooftopped terrace and a beautifully decorated entrance.